-CCIC core content is integrated within our pathway curriculum and meets district core standards requirements for graduation.
+CCIC core content is integrated within our pathway curriculum and meets district core standards requirements for graduation. \ All CCIC core classes are NCAA approved.

-CP Innovator's English A - In this integrative English course, students demonstrate career & college readiness, developing leadership, reading, & writing skills that will make them successful in the post-secondary realm.
+CP Innovator's English A (Effective Communication, Writing, and Career Success) - In this integrative English course, students demonstrate career & college readiness, developing leadership skills, research, & writing skills that will enable them to be successful in their pathway of purpose.
 Students in this course also participate in many collaborative settings where they will use rhetorical strategies to reach a decision with others who have diverse ideas.
 To be successful, students must contribute to conversations in professional manners.
-Students write compositions & responses in argumentative/persuasive form to further enhance knowledge of career-related issues & inquiry, inviting cultural communication and diversity into their writing and conversations.
-Finally, students will also conduct short, sustained research as well as complete an APA research paper.
+Students conduct research relating to issues in their industry, problem solving those issues to invite diversity into their writing and conversations.
+Students write in APA format, citing sources and developing their informational literacy skills.
+This course can be repeated for credit.